 Instead of constant work and demanding careers, we would rather have more free time to relax and clear our heads.
-There is nothing more we like to do than to grab a coffee or enjoy a weekend with our closest ones.
+There is nothing more we like to do than to grab a coffee or enjoy a weekend with our closest circle.
 We are always looking forward to Croatian national holidays because they can often result in a long weekend, which we use to go on a trip somewhere.

 Many Croats are excellent, loyal, and worthy workers, but no one wants to be used by their bosses.
 Unfortunately, this happens very often.
 People often work too much and are usually underpaid.

 People are tired of the government and many think that fighting for change is futile.
 When a public protest happens, it doesn’t get enough attention and is not very well attended.
 Changes are happening in Croatia, but too slow.

 Croatia does have activists who are dedicated to fighting for a better tomorrow despite how extremely emotional, exhausting, and often painful it can be.
 Sometimes they achieve success.
 When that happens, no words can describe the surreal feeling.
 Justice for all!

 We are proud of our local food, but let’s be realistic – who isn’t amazed by Croatian food?!
 Every Croatian region has its own specialties that are often on our daily menus at home.
 This food is very tasty, so maybe that’s the reason we do not branch out into more exotic or foreign dishes.

 Nothing is better than a warm home-prepared meal.
 Croats like to cook at home and many of us are excellent at cooking.
 We like to cook healthy and fresh food often picked right from our gardens and orchards.
 We often prepare winter stores called zimnica like jams, tea plants, and wildflowers.